RenuzitV/Tools/tools/README.md

 - go-enum

 # intro to vim, vim motions, and more
 - lazy.nvim (vim plugin manager, also pre-installed package of vim plugins)
-- :Tutor (vim plugin to learn vim motions)
+- :Tutor (nvim command to learn vim motions)